Esther Vilenska: Journalism

 In addition to her political work, Vilenska was also a widely published writer.
-She was a regular contributor to leftist publications around the world, including the Saturday Morning Freiheit, a Yiddish language weekly published in New York.
+She was a regular contributor to leftist publications around the world, including the Saturday Morning Freiheit, a Yiddish language weekly published in New York and its English-language monthly counterpart, Jewish Life.
 Vilenska's articles focused on identifying trends within the Israeli left and finding solutions to the Israeli-Palestinian conflict, but often delved into cultural and international issues, such as the jailing of the African-American communist activist Angela Davis.
 Vilenska published numerous pamphlets and several books in Hebrew, Russian, Yiddish and English.
 Vilenska's labor history, Confrontation and Unity within the Labor Movement (1889–1923), was published posthumously in 1976.

 Personal life

 Vilenska met and married fellow Maki leader, Meir Vilner in the 1940s.
 They later divorced.
 Vilenska thereafter married Zvi Breitstein, also an editor of Kol HaAm.
 Vilenska and Breitstein lived in the Kiryat Shalom section of Tel Aviv and had two children.
 They were married until Vilenska's death in 1975.